ivandavidov/minimal/README.md

 If the above link doesn't work, website mirrors are available [here](http://skamilinux.hu/minimal "Minimal Linux Live") and [here](http://minimal.linux-bg.org "Minimal Linux Live").

+The [README](https://github.com/ivandavidov/minimal/blob/master/src/README) document and the main [.config](https://github.com/ivandavidov/minimal/blob/master/src/.config) file provide extensive documentation regarding the Minimal Linux Live features.

 [The DAO of Minimal Linux Live](http://minimal.idzona.com/the_dao_of_minimal_linux_live.txt "The DAO of Minimal Linux Live") - this tutorial explains step by step what you need to do in order to create your own minimalistic live Linux OS.
 The tutorial is based on the first published version of Minimal Linux Live.

-[Component Architecture of Minimal Linux Live](http://blog.idzona.com/2016/04/component-architecture-of-minimal-linux-live.html "Component Architecture of Minimal Linux Live") - this publication describes the high level components included in the "03-Apr-2016" version of Minimal Linux Live.
+[Component Architecture of Minimal Linux Live](http://blog.idzona.com/2016/04/component-architecture-of-minimal-linux-live.html "Component Architecture of Minimal Linux Live") - this publication describes the high level components included in the '03-Apr-2016' version of Minimal Linux Live.

 You can experiment with Minimal Linux Live directly in your browser by using [JavaScript PC Emulator](http://minimal.idzona.com/emulator "Minimal Linux Live in JavaScript PC emulator").
 Here is a screenshot: